 You may or may not know, but I’m a HUGE fan of smoothies.
 I’ve been making them regularly for 3+ years and even wrote a book on how to make protein smoothies without using protein powder and all the junk manufacturers put in it.

 I personally feel SO MUCH BETTER when I start my day with a smoothie.
-It helps control my appetite (I’m a big snacker), fuels me with at least 2 servings of fruits/vegetables and thanks to the probiotics yogurt, it helps keep my digestion system regular.
+It helps control my appetite (I’m a big snacker), fuels me with at least 2 servings of fruits/vegetables, and thanks to the probiotics yogurt, it helps keep my digestion system regular.

 I knew I wanted to keep smoothies in my daily routine, but I thought if I tweaked the recipe a bit to include nuts of some sort, then I might be able to mask the taste of maca root.

 And I was right!
-I’ve got this recipe down to a science and burned into my brain forever.
+I’ve got this recipe down to a science and burned it into my brain forever.

-Every morning for the past three months I have been make one of these (and taking my supplements!) and not only do I feel great for starting my day off on a good note, but the maca root has REALLY helped me overcome the fatigue I was experiencing because of stress!
+Every morning for the past three months I have been making one of these (and taking my supplements!) and not only do I feel great for starting my day off on a good note, but the maca root has REALLY helped me overcome the fatigue I was experiencing because of stress!

 I’m SO sold on the benefits of this smoothie, that I even took my blender with me to our extended family holiday in North Carolina over the Thanksgiving break!